vkbo/novelWriter.io/source/docs/int_source.rst

 The following Python packages are needed to run novelWriter:

 * ``PyQt5`` – needed for connecting with the Qt5 libraries.
-* ``lxml`` – needed for full XML support.
 * ``PyEnchant`` – needed for spell checking (optional).

 PyQt/Qt should be at least 5.10, but ideally 5.13 or higher for all features to work.
 For instance, searching using regular expressions with full Unicode support requires 5.13.
-There is no known minimum version requirement for package ``lxml``, but the code was originally written with 4.2, which is therefore set as the minimum.
-It may work on lower versions.
-You have to test it.

 If you want spell checking, you must install the ``PyEnchant`` package.
 The spell check library must be at least 3.0 to work with Windows.
 On Linux, 2.0 also works fine.